marcelduin/Micrio.Blogpost.wasm-v3/README.md

 # 6. The Realization

 Okay, so, mission succeeded!
 The simplest math functions inside the Micrio JS were now handled by WebAssembly.
-But all rendering logic (Canvas2D for flat images and WebGL for 360&deg; images) was still 100% JavaScript.
+But all rendering logic (Canvas2D for flat images and THREEjs/WebGL for 360&deg; images) was still 100% JavaScript.

 This is a small summary of my though process for the weeks that followed: